MaayanLab/archs4py/README.md

 ### Meta data

 Additinally to the data module archs4py also supports the extraction of meta data.
 It supports similar endpoints to the `archs4.data` module.
+Meta data fields can be specified with: `meta_fields=["geo_accession", "series_id", "characteristics_ch1", "extract_protocol_ch1", "source_name_ch1", "title"]`

 ```python
 import archs4py as a4